Skip to Main Content

 Can you film night landscapes in Spain?

+Here is how the picture comes together.
 Yes.
 Using high-ISO cameras we capture moonlit Alhambra exteriors, Milky Way astrophotography over Teide National Park, and starscapes above La Palma's Roque de los Muchachos.
-The Canary Islands host two certified Starlight Reserves and offer some of Europe's clearest dark-sky cinematography.
+The Canary Islands host two certified Starlight Reserves and give some of Europe's clearest dark-sky cinematography.

 Need Night Vision Filming?